BMW Cooling Systems

 - Cooling/heat-absorbing fluid composed of mono-ethylene glycol, combined with distilled water.

-- Water Pump to circulate the coolant mix through the engine block and sub-components.
+- Water Pump to circulate the coolant mix through the engine block, sub-components, and maintain pressure.
 Some systems use a smaller secondary pump to deliver coolant to other systems.

 - Radiator that uses airflow to lower the coolant temperature.

-- Heat management systems to prevent overheating (a fan usually).
+- Heat management systems to prevent overheating (aka a radiator fan).